jwyce/koi-anime/README.md

 # Koi Anime List
-Simple anime and manga tracker with a unique and accurate rating system Here to answer the eternal question - which anime, manga, character, and song is objectively most popular?
+Here to answer the eternal question - which anime, manga, character, and song is objectively most popular?

 ## Why?